designsystemau/gold-design-system-site/content/get-started/content.md

 The advanced guides assume prior knowledge of `npm` and `SASS`.

 Throughout the process you may notice issues, missing features or have ideas for new components.
-If you would like to contribute or help build the future of the Australian Government Design System you can:
+If you would like to contribute or help build the future of the GOLD Design System you can:

 - [Join the community](/community)
 - [Submit a bug report](https://github.com/designsystemau/design-system-components/issues/new?template=----bug-report.md)